Get Involved! Volunteer Opportunities in the City

 - WANTED: Volunteer Legal Guardian

-A legal guardian serves in a court-appointed protective role for a senior or disabled adult who has no family member to make decisions related to health care, personal care or living situation.
-The Alexandria Division of Aging and Adult Services is seeking individuals to serve at least one year as a volunteer guardian.
-Background checks and finger prints are required.
+A legal guardian serves in a court-appointed protective role for a senior or disabled adult who has no family member to make decisions related to health care, personal care, finances, or living situation.
+The Alexandria Division of Aging and Adult Services is seeking individuals to serve as a volunteer guardian/conservator.
+Background checks and fingerprints are required.
 Training and consistent support are provided by social workers at the agency.

 - Alexandria Domestic Violence Program